- Using the best browser for longer battery life is extremely important for older devices.

-The UR browser is among the safest and most secure browsers out there though it’s also one that sips the least of battery juice.
+UR browser is among the safest and most secure browsers out there though it’s also one that sips little battery juice.

 This is applicable even if you have multiple tabs open or when doing things that can be taxing on the CPU, such as watching a video or listening to music.

-Among other features, the UR Browser has an integrated download tool that automatically identifies multimedia files on a webpage and can download those for offline viewing.
+Among other features, UR Browser has an integrated download tool that automatically identifies multimedia files on a webpage and can download those for offline viewing.

 It also comes with a media center to help organize all the stuff that you have downloaded.
 What’s more, UR Browser also comes with built-in games that you can make the best use of to while away some time.

 The default browser from Microsoft for the Windows 10 platform also happens to be one of the best when it comes to battery life.

 Fortunately, that does not come at the cost of performance as the Edge is also one of the fastest browsers you can have in a Windows environment.

-It is safe and secure too, having enough protection and privacy features onboard for you to carry on sensitive tasks such as banking operation with complete peace of mind.
+It is safe and secure too, having enough protection and privacy features onboard for you to carry on sensitive tasks such as banking operations with complete peace of mind.

 It can ward off phishing or malware attacks and has the least likelihood of being hacked.

 Edge is also constantly being upgraded to offer its users a smart experience.
 Developers too will find it easy to test their websites and online apps, besides allowing for a consistent experience across the board.

 Brave is a free web browser with ad-blocking being its biggest USP, something that naturally translates to better browsing speeds.

 No wonder the company claims to have up to 8-times the speed advantage over contemporary browsers such as Chrome.
 That said, the browser is also known to provide for an extended battery experience as well.